 Morocco: End the legal exemption for rapists who marry their victims

-IMPORTANT: THIS ARCHIVED ACTION CAMPAIGN HAS BEEN COMPLETED OR DISCONTINUED, AND THE INFORMATION CONTAINED IN IT MAY NOT BE CURRENT.
-PLEASE SEE TAKE ACTION FOR CURRENT AND ONGOING CAMPAIGNS.
+IMPORTANT: THIS ARCHIVED ACTION HAS BEEN COMPLETED OR DISCONTINUED, AND THE INFORMATION CONTAINED IN IT MAY NOT BE CURRENT.
+PLEASE SEE TAKE ACTION FOR CURRENT AND ONGOING ACTIONS.

 On 11 March 2012, 16-year-old Amina Filali committed suicide by swallowing rat poison after being forced to marry her rapist.
 Neither Amina nor the rapist wanted to marry but court officials, including the prosecutor, suggested the marriage when the victim and her family reported the rape.
 Article 475 of the Penal Code of Morocco specifically exempts a minor’s “kidnapper” from punishment if she marries him.
 Culturally, the stigma of being raped is often too much for both rape victims and their parents, and many reluctantly agree to the marriage.
 Reports suggest that after their marriage Amina was also beaten by her husband.
 With only the prospect of further rapes and beatings in her future Amina took her own life.
 Union de L'Action Feminine, a Moroccan women’s rights group, and other civil society organizations have been campaigning for many years for the repeal of Article 475, but to no avail.
 The death of Amina has, however, shocked many in the country which could lead to increased support for changing the law.